crs4/pydoop/docs/installation.rst

 HADOOP_INCLUDE_PATHS

-  Override the standard include paths for the Hadoop c++ headers.
+  Override the standard include paths for the Hadoop C++ headers.

 Example